geopandas/geopandas/doc/source/docs/user_guide/io.rst

 .. note::

-    One GeoDataFrame can contain multiple GeoSeries objects, but most of the file format e.g. GeoPackage or Shapefile, can't contain multiple geometry fields and raise ValueError.
-Before saving to a file, they need to be converted to other types like WKT or WKB.
+    One GeoDataFrame can contain multiple geometry (GeoSeries) columns, but most standard GIS file formats e.g. GeoPackage or Shapefile, do not support multiple geometry fields.
+To store multiple geometry columns, they need to be converted to other an alternate representation like WKT or WKB before saving to file.
+Alternatively, they can be saved as an Apache (Geo)Parquet / Feather file which support multiple geometry columns directly.

 **Writing to Shapefile**::